subinc1633/feline-fever/README.md

 **Wed | Day 6**
 - CSS implementation, finishing any styling or editing any details

-## Bonus Features
+## Future Features

 - Add accuracy grade pop-up
 - Add dancing character in the background
-- Unlock a new outfit with each level
+- Add an additional song to the game